 So, what is immunoglobulin therapy?

 The term “immunoglubulin” refers to the fraction of blood plasma that contains immunoglubulins, or antibodies.
 It is prepared from the plasma collected from a large number of donors, usually between 10,000-50,000 people, who have been carefully screened to make sure they are healthy and don’t harbor any infectious diseases.
-This meticulous and complex process alone makes the therapy difficult to produce and therefore equally meticulous and complex hoops have to be jumped through to establish qualification in order for insurance companies to cover it.
+This meticulous and complex process alone makes the therapy difficult to produce and therefore equally meticulous and complex hoops have to be jumped through to establish qualifications in order for insurance companies to cover it.

 The plasma collected from donors contains a broad range of specific antibodies to many different types of bacteria and viruses.
 Essentially what happens is that each week Savannah receives a transfusion of these antibodies that come from plasma donors in the form of this immunoglobulin.